hiba-safinaz-44/python-data-visualization/README.md

 Uploading a Python project to GitHub with a clear README.
 Documenting project outputs using screenshots.

-### the future, this project could be expanded by:
+### In the future, this project could be expanded by:

 Adding more advanced visualizations (pie charts, line plots, scatter plots).
 Using interactive libraries like Plotly or Seaborn.